caylent-solutions/terraform-modules/docs/terraform-module-testing.md

 To control idempotency testing:

-1. Create a `test.config` file in the module root directory
+1. Edit the `test.config` file in the module root directory
 2. Set `TERRATEST_IDEMPOTENCY=false` to disable idempotency testing
-3. Set `TERRATEST_IDEMPOTENCY=true` (or omit the setting) to enable idempotency testing
+3. Set `TERRATEST_IDEMPOTENCY=true` to enable idempotency testing

-The CI/CD pipeline will automatically detect and apply these settings when running tests.
+When running tests with `make tf-test`, the main Makefile loads this setting from test.config and passes it to the module's Makefile, which then sets it as an environment variable for the terraform-terratest-framework.
+The framework uses this environment variable to determine whether to run idempotency tests.

 ## Example Test Cases